DawidGrabek/Gauss/README.md

 # Gauss

-This project is used to solve linear equation
+This project is used to solve linear equations

-## Installation
+## Run Project

 - `g++ Gauss.cpp -o Gauss && Gauss`